M16 rifle: Mk 4 Mod 0

 The Mk 4 Mod 0 was a variant of the M16A1 produced for the U.S. Navy SEALs during the Vietnam War and adopted in April 1970.
 It differed from the basic M16A1 primarily in being optimized for maritime operations and coming equipped with a sound suppressor.
-Most of the operating parts of the rifle were coated in Kal-Guard lubricant, a hole of 0.25 in was drilled through the stock and buffer tube for drainage, and an O-ring was added to the end of the buffer assembly.
+Most of the operating parts of the rifle were coated in Kal-Gard lubricant, a hole of 0.25 in was drilled through the stock and buffer tube for drainage, and an O-ring was added to the end of the buffer assembly.
 The weapon could reportedly be carried to the depth of 200 ft in water without damage.
 The initial Mk 2 Mod 0 Blast Suppressor was based on the U.S. Army's Human Engineering Lab's (HEL) M4 noise suppressor.
 The HEL M4 vented gas directly from the action, requiring a modified bolt carrier.
 A gas deflector was added to the charging handle to prevent gas from contacting the user.
 Thus, the HEL M4 suppressor was permanently mounted though it allowed normal semi-automatic and automatic operation.
 If the HEL M4 suppressor were removed, the weapon would have to be manually cycled after each single shot.
 On the other hand, the Mk 2 Mod 0 blast suppressor was considered an integral part of the Mk 4 Mod 0 rifle, but it would function normally if the suppressor were removed.
 The Mk 2 Mod 0 blast suppressor also drained water much more quickly and did not require any modification to the bolt carrier or to the charging handle.
 In the late 1970s, the Mk 2 Mod 0 blast suppressor was replaced by the Mk 2 blast suppressor made by Knight's Armament Company (KAC).
 The KAC suppressor can be fully submerged and water will drain out in less than eight seconds.
 It will operate without degradation even if the rifle is fired at the maximum rate of fire.
 The U.S. Army replaced the HEL M4 with the much simpler Studies in Operational Negation of Insurgency and Counter-Subversion (SIONICS) MAW-A1 noise and flash suppressor.